MinscoVFX/therebelion/README.md

    `sha256("global::<name>").slice(0,8)`.
 2. For the generic `claim` action it prefers `claim_partner_trading_fee` then `claim_creator_trading_fee`.
-3. The withdraw stub error includes any withdraw-like instruction name & listed accounts to guide integration.
+3. The withdraw path is intentionally disabled; even with IDL present the builder will throw a clear error indicating claim‑only mode.
 4. If IDL load fails it silently falls back to env / placeholder behavior.

 How to obtain the real discriminator (Anchor-style): `sha256("global::<instruction_name>")` → take